On Hecke and asymptotic categories for a family of complex reflection groups: Some sln combinatorics

 \begin{Lemma} All simple summands of $\fu^{\bk}$ have central character $\chi_{c}(\Ll_{\bk})$. \end{Lemma}

-\begin{proof} All summands of $\fu^{\bk}$ have the same color and $\Ll_{\bk}$ is a summand of $\fu^{\bk}$. \end{proof}
+\begin{proof} All summands of $\fu^{\bk}$ have the same color, and $\Ll_{\bk}$ is a summand of $\fu^{\bk}$. \end{proof}

-Specializing $\qpar$ to a primitive $2\levelthing$th root of unity $\rooty$ (using the integral form), where $\levelthing=\level+\rank$, we obtain $\Ursln$, as defined and used in e.g. \cite{Lu-hopf-universal-enveloping}, \cite{AnPoWe-representation-qalgebras}.
+Specializing $\qpar$ to \ochangedd{the} primitive $2\levelthing$th root of unity $\rooty=\exp(\iunit\pi/\levelthing)$ (using the integral form), where $\levelthing=\level+\rank$, we obtain $\Ursln$, as defined and used in e.g. \cite{Lu-hopf-universal-enveloping}, \cite{AnPoWe-representation-qalgebras}.
 There is an associated category of representations, which we can semisimplify as usual, see e.g. \cite{AnPa-fusion-lie-algebras} for details.
 This category is denoted by $\slncatr$.
-The Grothendieck group of this category is a $\Z$-algebra by the fusion product, and has $\Z$-bases given by:
+The Grothendieck group of this category is a $\Z$-algebra by the fusion product.

 \begin{Lemma} We have two bases of $\ggroup{\slncatr}$ given by $\left\{ [\Ll_{\bm}]\mid \bm\in X^{+}(\level)\right\}$ and $\left\{ [\fu^{\bk}]\mid \bk\in X^{+}(\level) \right\}$. \end{Lemma}

 \begin{proof} Well-known by \cite{AnPa-fusion-lie-algebras}, see for example \cite[Example 8.18.5]{EtGeNiOs-tensor-categories}. \end{proof}